-Review the days of the week.
+Introduce the days of the week.
 Indicate and say the name of each day.
 Children repeat the names after you.

 Say: Today is Monday.
 It is the first day of our school week.
 Say Monday.
 (Children repeat, Monday.)
 If today is Monday, what is the name of tomorrow?
 (Children respond.)
 Monday, Tuesday, Wednesday, Thursday, and Friday are the names of the days we come to school.
 What do you notice about Saturday and Sunday?
 Right!
 They are a different color.
-Does anyone know why?
-(Volunteers respond.)
-Yes, it's because they are the days we don't come to school.
-We stay home with our families.
+That's because they are the days we don't come to school.
+We stay home.

 Play Sing-Along Volume 2 Track 49.
-Children echo "Where Is My Head?" and perform actions indicated in the song.
+Children echo "Where Is My Head?" and perform the actions indicated in the song.